nperezpinera/Pair-programming/README.md

 ```

 ## The End
-This marks the end of the second part of pair programming. for a complete view of the overhauled program, open SorterRedone in src/com/company.
+This marks the end of the second part of pair programming.
+For a complete view of the overhauled program, open SorterRedone in src/com/company.